E-mail Challenges and Benefits

 Regardless of the idiosyncrasies of various e-mail programs, there are some common principles that apply.
 To state the obvious, writing an e-mail is not like writing a letter, sending a fax, or placing a phone call.
 Like any of these communication tools, however, e-mail exhibits some conventional ways of doing things that are unique to the medium.
 The conventions of e-mail composition cover a wide variety of elements.
 As in any form of written communication, keep the best interests of the recipient in the forefront of your mind when you prepare your message.

 Here are some guidelines to make your e-mail messages more effective:

-· Limit your line length to 65-70 characters.
-Otherwise, some e-mail programs will not properly wrap the lines (particularly if you post messages to a list serv discussion forum).
-If you use in excess of 76 characters, you might see = (the equal character) at the end of each line.
+- Limit your line length to 65-70 characters.
+Otherwise, some e-mail programs will not properly wrap the lines (particularly if you post messages to a listserv discussion forum).
+If you use more than 76 characters, you might see = (the equal character) at the end of each line.

-· Do not send unsolicited attachments.
+- Do not send unsolicited attachments.
 These could tie up the recipient's mail while they are being downloaded.
 Do not send large files without first getting permission.
-Many people are cautious about opening files because they might possibly contain a computer virus.
+Many people are cautious about opening files because they might contain a computer virus.

-· Do not over-quote a prior message in your response.
-Just add enough of that message to put your response in context.
+- Do not over-quote a prior message in your response.
+Add enough of that message to put your response in context.

 If you do not know what type of e-mail reader your correspondent has, PLAY IT SAFE.